pritisolanki/kontent-msteam-notification/README.md

 ## Kontent.ai + Microsoft team Integration
-This sample app is set-up for the purpose of showcasing integration of webhook to microsoft team.
+This sample app is set-up for the purpose of showcasing integration of webhook to microsoft team for pushing notification in microsoft team using adaptive cards.

 ## Install
 > npm install